 - New England Conservatory

-If the on-campus employer you would like to work at is not listed on either the acceptable or unacceptable list, please contact the Office of Global Services for guidance.
-DO NOT START WORKING until you receive an okay from the Office of Global Services.
+If the on-campus employer you would like to work at is not listed on either the acceptable or unacceptable list, please contact OGS for guidance.
+DO NOT START WORKING until you receive an approval from OGS.